schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

   end
 ```

-In parslet each `as` produces a hash (and potentially an Array).
+In parslet, each `as` produces a hash (and potentially an Array).
 As we keep going you'll see that they will be deeply nested.
 While a parser builds a tree, a "transformer" takes a tree as an input and simplifies it to make it smaller.

 To understand, we'll try to add a grammar for Ruby's hash.
 Eventually we want to parse `{ hello: "world" }`.
 To start though we can match a subset of this, just the inner part `hello: "world"`.
 This is also similar to keyword args.